scm-manager/scm-metrics-prometheus-plugin/docs/en/index.md

 # Usage

 To configure Prometheus for use with the plugin, the endpoint must be made known to Prometheus.
-This can be done either via one of Prometheus's service discovery mechanisms or via the Static configuration in `prometheus.yml`.
+This can be done either via one of Prometheus's service discovery mechanisms or via the static configuration in `prometheus.yml`.
 In the following we show the configuration using the static configuration.
 For more information on Prometheus configuration, have a look at the [Prometheus Documentation](https://prometheus.io/docs/prometheus/latest/configuration/configuration/).

 ## Static configuration